-- Drawings/text frames can be given a different AutoShape via the ribbon command Change AutoShape in the group Edit.
-For more information, see Changing the AutoShape of objects. - You can also use the command Combine objects (in the group Edit) to combine two or more shapes into one overall shape.
-For more information, see Combining shapes. - Additional handles are displayed for some types of AutoShapes.
+• Drawings/text frames can be given a different AutoShape via the ribbon command Change AutoShape (in the group Edit).
+For more information, see Changing the AutoShape of objects.

+Additional handles are displayed for some types of AutoShapes.
 If you drag one of these handles, a parameter controlling the shape of the object is changed.
 For stars, for example, the length of the points can be changed, and for rounded rectangles, the rounding of the corners can be changed.